-Construction activities in the City of Botany Bay can contribute to large sediment loads and associated nutrients flowing into wetlands.
+Construction activities in Bayside can contribute to large sediment loads and associated nutrients flowing into wetlands.
 It is an offence to allow soil, cement slurry or other building materials to be pumped, drained or allowed to enter stormwater systems under the Protection of the Environment Operations Act 1997 and it is generally addressed in a condition of consent on development approvals.